Tote Your Baby in a Sling—Safely

 risk of death with use of carriers and slings.
 Parents of preemies, low-birth-weight

-babies, twins, or ill infants should consult their child's health care provider before
+babies, twins, or ill infants should talk with their child's healthcare provider before

 using any infant carrier.